 Sewn bias sisal section buffs are primarily used for buffing or coloring various metal articles that require increased rigidity compared to open face sisal buffs.
 Their stiff nature and specific construction make them suitable for more demanding polishing tasks, allowing for greater pressure to be applied to the surface being polished.
 This results in more aggressive work and effective removal of imperfections for a high-quality finish.

-Typical Application: For buffing or coloring various articles made from metal where a softer cut and increased flexibility is needed over treated full disc sisal buffs.
+Typical Application: For buffing or coloring various articles made from metal where increased rigidity is needed over open face sisal buffs.

-Sizes: 2" to 20" diameter with standard sections being 11ply.
-These sections are approximately 1/2" thick and can be ganged together on the arbor shaft to achieve the desired overall face width.
+Sizes: 8" to 22" diameter with standard sections being 8ply.
+Centers are available in 3", 5", 7", and 9" and should be in compatible relation to the diameter of the buff.
+Standard 8ply sections are approximately 1/2" thick and can be ganged together on the arbor shaft to achieve the desired overall face width.

-Precautions: Safe operation requires the use of end washers or flanges.
+Precautions: Proper mounting and safe operation requires the use of end flanges.
 Wear appropriate safety clothing, respiratory, and eye protection during use.
 Do not exceed maximum specified RPM.

 Note: Industrial grade.
 Guaranteed for quality and performance.